$0 Neurodivergent Homeschooling Hack — A Flexible Roadmap for Wired-Differently Families

 — Less Than One Bad Curriculum Purchase

-A specialized curriculum runs $200-$500.
+A specialised curriculum runs $200-$500.
 A homeschool consultant charges $100-$200 per hour.
 An occupational therapy session costs $150-$300.
 This guide costs less than a single co-op registration fee — and it prevents the expensive mistakes that happen when you choose curriculum, schedules, and strategies without understanding how they interact with your child's specific neurotype.

 Plus 10 Printable Standalone Worksheets